forwards/website_source/content/blog/2020-05-03-southern-africa-project-2020.md

 latest iteration of the [Forwards package development slides](https://forwards.github.io/edu/workshops/full_day_pkg_dev/), with
 Bianca assisting.
-The workshop was open to all, however funding from the R Consortium supported scholarships for four women to attend: Astrid Radermacher, a postdoc at the University of Cape Town; Lillian Pazvakawambwa, a lecturer at the University of Namibia, Fransina Amutenya, a statistician at Namibia Statistics Agency and Caroline Akoth Otiwa, a spatial data analyst from Kenya.
+The workshop was open to all, however funding from the R Consortium supported scholarships for four women to attend: Astrid Radermacher, a postdoc at the University of Cape Town; Lillian Pazvakawambwa, a lecturer at the University of Namibia, Fransina Amutenya, a statistician at
+Namibia Statistics Agency and Caroline Akoth, Advocacy and Operations Lead, Women in GIS, Kenya.
 The scholarship enabled the recipients to attend the satRday conference as well as the workshop.

 ![](/images/blog/southern-africa-project-2020/optimized/package_dev_joburg.jpg)